k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 # Project Implementation Preparation Guidelines

-This checklist guides you through building a new aifusion implementation from scratch.
+The following checklist guides you through building a new aifusion implementation from scratch.
 Use it to ensure that components are properly configured.

-The implementation phase can be done on top [setup](11_setup_and_prerequisites.md) phase.
+The implementation phase can be done on top of the [setup](11_setup_and_prerequisites.md) phase.

 ## Data Product Setup - AI-Data Ready